CharioMich/my-reserva-api/README.md

 ### Postman

-A Postman collection and environment to test the API is included under the `postman` directory.
+A Postman collection and environment to test the API are included under the `postman` directory.

 #### How to Use: